infinimesh/http-fs/README.md

 Middleware is a `mux` middleware which adds `Access` to context.

 Access defined [here](https://github.com/infinimesh/http-fs/blob/2052af2e6f9ffa67bcb0c2cdbf1ac9f54e550bfd/pkg/mw/mw.go).
 It's a simple structure which defined if requestor has Read and Write access to the namespace/file.

+You can also see the [SampleMiddleware](https://github.com/infinimesh/http-fs/blob/master/pkg/mw/sample.go) to (maybe) get a better idea.

 ### IOHandler